Generic Restasis Risk Metastasizes To Shire

-Earlier this week, Judge William Bryson ruled Allergan's (AGN) Restasis patents were invalid, and expressed serious concerns about Allergan's decision to transfer the patents to the St. Regis Mohawk Tribe.
+Earlier this week, Judge William Bryson ruled Allergan's (AGN) Restasis patents were invalid and expressed serious concerns about Allergan's decision to transfer the patents to the St. Regis Mohawk Tribe.
 Restasis controls about 70% of the $1.8 billion U.S. dry eye market.
 Shire's (SHPG) Xiidra controls another 20%.
 The patent loss could soon make generic Restasis a reality.
 That risk appears to have metastasized to Shire, whose shares were off more than 3% as of midday Wednesday:

 The RESTASIS patent invalidation-stoked selling in Allergan (-4.7%) has spread to Shire plc (-3.6%) as investors perceive generic encroachment on its Xiidra (lifitegrast ophthalmic solution) franchise.